-This article provides a practical explanation of the Great Man Theory.
+This article provides a practical explanation of the Great Man Theory of leadership.
 After reading, you will have a basic understanding of this powerful leadership tool.

-The Great Man Theory refers to an idea dating back to the nineteenth century.
-According to this idea, history and everything that’s happened in the world can be explained by identifying the impact that great men or heroes have had.
+The Great Man Theory of leadership refers to an idea dating back to the nineteenth century.
+According to this idea, history and everything that’s happened in the world and the history of the world can be explained by identifying the impact that great men or heroes have had.
 This concerns highly influential and unique individuals who’ve had a decisive historical effect.
-The development of the theory is mainly credited to Scottish philosopher Thomas Carlyle.
+The development of the theory is mainly credited to Scottish philosopher and historian Thomas Carlyle.
 In 1840, he gave a series of lectures on heroes and heroism and later published various pieces, including Hero Worship and The Heroic in History.
 In them he commented on great men or heroes from history.
 According to him, a leader is a person who is blessed with unique qualities that capture the masses’ imagination.

-According to the Great Man Theory, leaders are God’s gift to humanity.
+According to the Great Man Theory of leadership, leaders are God’s gift to humanity.
 No one would be able to become great if there is no such thing as innate leadership traits.
 The Great Man Theory can be compared to the idea that kings have a divine right to rule and govern their subjects.
 This divine right is inherited by their descendants.